 1. Once per week, substitute the treatment in for your go-to daily conditioner and leave it in for roughly 10 minutes.
 Voilà!

 2. To maintain the look or if you want an even subtler finish, the brand recommends using its Original Rose Gold Daily Conditioner ($17) in lieu of your normal formula.
 (It only needs to be left in for three to five minutes.)

 Ready for more celebrity hair inspiration by way of transformation?
-Check out our ever-evolving gallery of hair change-ups here.
+Check out more celebrity hair change-ups here.